sablejs/sablejs/README.md

 **Current progress:**
 1. Except for JSON, other logic has been completed
 2. Test262 has been integrated, now covered ~70% cases
-3. Improve VM performance, the newest version has surpassed goja, expecting to distribute quickjs-wasm 1.x times slower
+3. Improve VM performance, the newest version has surpassed goja, expecting to be 1.x times slower than quickjs-wasm

 It will be coming soon...